pre-commit-ci/pre-commit.ci/content/privacy_policy.md

 ### How long do we keep your information?

-We will only keep your personal information for as long as it is necessary for the purposes set out in this privacy notice, unless a longer retention period is required or permitted by law (such as tax, accounting or other legal requirements).
+We will only keep your personal information for as long as it is necessary for the purposes set out in this Privacy Notice, unless a longer retention period is required or permitted by law (such as tax, accounting or other legal requirements).
 No purpose in this notice will require us keeping your personal information for longer than the period of time in which users have an account